Federal Government Caught Stealing

 This is a blatant case of profiting from theft while evading accountability.

-When confronted, the government resorted to lawfare—weaponizing the legal system to avoid accountability—leaving 4DD fighting for justice against a Goliath with unlimited time and unlimited resources.
+When confronted, the government resorted to lawfare—weaponizing the legal system to avoid accountability—leaving this American company fighting for justice against a Goliath with unlimited time and unlimited resources.

 The Lawfare: An Assault on Justice